dvogureckiy99/Guides/windows_os/labs_design_eng.md

 - Static error [numeric value of difference between reference and steady state values];
 - Is stable [boolean value if transient response reaches 5% border of reference value during steady state];
 - Overshoot [numeric percentage value].

+> If figure contains two or more lines - its better to make table with quality characteristics.